Colin Schmitt

 Colin J. Schmitt (born June 20, 1990) is an American businessman and politician who served two terms as a member of the New York State Assembly from the 99th district, which covers parts of Orange and Rockland Counties.
 He is a member of the Republican Party.

-He ran to represent New York's 18th congressional district in the 2022, losing to incumbent Democrat Pat Ryan.
+He ran for New York's 18th congressional district in the 2022 midterms, losing to incumbent Democrat Pat Ryan.

 Early life and education

 Schmitt was born on Staten Island and raised in Orange County, New York.
 He graduated from Valley Central High School in Montgomery, New York.

 He earned a Bachelor of Arts degree in politics with minors in theology and religious studies from the Catholic University of America.

 Career

-He started his political career in the office of then-Assemblywoman Ann Rabbitt, becoming the youngest aide to ever be hired in the Assembly.
+He started his political career in the office of then-Assemblywoman Ann Rabbitt.
 After graduating from the Catholic University of America in 2012, Schmitt joined the staff of State Senator Greg Ball, and later worked as the chief of staff for the town supervisor of New Windsor.

-Schmitt is also a commercial real estate agent and a corporal in the Army National Guard.
+Schmitt is also a commercial real estate agent and a Sergeant in the Army National Guard.